TepNik/marketplace/docs/RoyaltiesInfo.md

 event ChangedDefaultFeeForOwner(address manager, uint256 oldValue, uint256 newValue)
 ```

-Event is emmited when an admin of the contract (`manager`) has changed value for defaultFeeForOwner variable from `oldValue` to `newValue`.
+Event is emitted when an admin of the contract (`manager`) has changed value for defaultFeeForOwner variable from `oldValue` to `newValue`.

 | Name | Type | Description |
 | ---- | ---- | ----------- |